Social Justice Rooted in

 June 2021

-Faculty and staff attended a presentation on diversity and equity in an effort to reflect and move toward more inclusive classroom spaces in our building.
-Cussen Anglada’s presentation included data gathered from our Holy Family DEI survey, taking staff through materials that explain and contextualize racial microaggressions to support reflection on current practices in their classrooms and a commitment to cultivating inclusive spaces.
+Faculty and staff attended a presentation on moving toward more inclusive classroom spaces in our building.
+Cussen Anglada’s presentation included survey data gathered from our community, taking staff through materials that support reflection on current practices in their classrooms and a commitment to cultivating inclusive spaces.

 Wahlert Catholic High School